This post contains affiliate links. Read the full disclosure here.

 Why You’ll Love These Coconut Brownies

-• These fudgy coconut brownies get a ton of coconut flavor thanks to sweetened shredded coconut and some (optional!) coconut extract.
+• These brownies get a ton of coconut flavor thanks to sweetened shredded coconut and some (optional!) coconut extract.

-• These brownies are made in just one bowl and you don’t even need to pull out the stand mixer.
+• These brownies are made with just one bowl and a whisk, and you don’t even need to pull out the stand mixer.

-• Thanks to the perfect ratio of eggs, butter and sugar, these brownies are insanely fudgy and delicious!
+• Thanks to the perfect ratio of eggs, butter and sugar, these brownies are insanely fudgy, without needing to use melted chocolate.

 Ingredients Needed